cerner/fhir.cerner.com/content/authorization.md

 workflows for native applications, please refer to the IETF Best Current Practices (BCP)
 ["OAuth 2.0 for Native Apps"][OAUTH-NATIVE].

+Refresh tokens for native applications are handled in the same fashion as for web-based applications; see further below for a detailed discussion of this topic.

 _NOTE_: Cerner's Authorization Server does not currently implement PKCE as noted in section 8.2 of the native